Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 Short Term Trends

-Northumberland’s overall number two heating oil use changes from year to year depending on winter temperatures.
-As the temperature outside dips, homes’ heating systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
+Northumberland’s overall heating oil use changes annually primarily depending on how cold each winter is.
+As the temperature outside dips, homes’ furnaces need to burn more and more heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Northumberland was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Northumberland County Average Winter Temperature